Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 If you aren’t an experienced camper, tent stoves might seem a little intimidating, but, trust me, they offer a more comfortable and relaxing cold camping experience.

-The Winnerwell Woodlander Medium Tent Stove is an excellent place to begin.
-Winnerwell is a leading brand for wood-burning tents stoves, so you know you can trust the quality.
+Winnerwell is a leading brand for wood-burning tent stoves, so you know you can trust the quality.

 Stoves from Winnerwell tend to get rave reviews, and this one is no different, making it the best wood-burning tent stove for people new to camping.